siobyrne/young-dressage-horse-program-analysis/README.md

 While certainly not the only path to success, the Young Horse program is one option.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
 The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.

 ## Acknowledgements
-The following sites were utilized to research this project and gather this data:
+The following sites were utilized to research this project and gather data:

 * [United States Dressage Federation (USDF)](www.usdf.org)
 * [United States Equestrian Federation (USEF)](www.usef.org)